 Hornsby’s storied career began in Williamsburg Virginia, his hometown.
 He studied at the University of Richmond, as well as Berklee College of Music and the University of Miami, from which he graduated.
 In 1974, his older brother, Bobby, formed Bobby Hi-Test and the Octane Kids to play for college audiences.
 Bruce appeared on guitar and vocals.
 The band did covers of the Allman Brothers, The Band and the Grateful Dead.
 In 1980, he moved to Los Angeles and wrote for movies and worked as a session musician.
 In 1984, he formed Bruce Hornsby and the Range and signed a record contract with RCA.
 His first recording, the album, The Way It Is, went multi-platinum and the single of the same name topped the charts in 1986.
 Other songs, including “Mandolin Rain” and “Every Little Kiss,” were part of what came to be called “the Virginia sound,” blending rock, jazz and bluegrass.

 Hornsby’s work with the Grateful Dead was a fruitful time for him and he was the presenter when the group was inducted into the Rock and Roll Hall of Fame in 1994.
 In 2005, he participated in “Comes a Time,” a tribute concert to Jerry Garcia.
 “I’ve always liked the group of fans that we’ve drawn from the Grateful Dead time, because those fans are often adventurous music listeners,” he said.

 That would surely suit Bruce Hornsby, who is an adventurous music maker.

-Bruce Hornsby spoke The Austin Chronicle about his writing and touring ahead of ACL Fest this weekend.
+Bruce Hornsby spoke The Austin Chronicle about his writing and touring ahead of ACL Fest.
 Check out the interview by clicking the link below.